 The people who work in these dumps to make a living call it Sodom.
 This documentary has stories of workers who explain their challenges and how bad the situation is in Sodom.
 The workers explain how they extract precious objects like copper and other valuable metals like electronics.

-Welcome to Sodom unmasks how the world is continuously sending their trash away from all eyes while making millions of electronic devices every year.
-Also, it shows the focus of the big companies is not on recycling the already produced electronics, but it is on making new ones.
+Welcome to Sodom unmasking how the world is continuously sending its trash away from all eyes while making millions of electronic devices every year.
+Also, it shows the focus of the big companies is not on recycling the already-produced electronics, but it is on making new ones.

 The Last Animals